What is Mastercard? A comprehensive guide to the global card network

 Requirements for businesses that accept Mastercard payments

-A merchant account is a specialized bank account that businesses need in order to accept credit and debit card payments.
+• Open a merchant account (or use a provider such as Stripe): A merchant account is a specialized bank account that businesses need in order to accept credit and debit card payments.
 However, if you accept payments using Stripe, you don’t need to open a merchant account since Stripe provides that functionality.

-Choose a payment processor that’s compatible with Mastercard.
+• Choose a Mastercard-compatible payment processor: Choose a payment processor that’s compatible with Mastercard.
 This processor will handle the technical aspects of the transaction.
 Again, most payment processors are compatible with Mastercard and other leading card networks.

-Businesses need hardware for card swiping or dipping, as well as software for online transactions.
+• Set up card terminals and transaction software: Businesses need hardware for card swiping or dipping, as well as software for online transactions.
 Payment processors often provide both, but businesses can also purchase their own as long as they are compliant with Mastercard’s specifications.

-Mastercard requires that businesses adhere to PCI DSS, which is a set of compliance requirements for businesses accepting card payments.
+• Meet PCI DSS compliance requirements: Mastercard requires that businesses adhere to PCI DSS, which is a set of compliance requirements for businesses accepting card payments.
 Regular audits might be required based on the volume of transactions.

-Contracts and agreements outlining terms and conditions, fee structures, and other liabilities should be completed with the payment processor or acquiring bank.
+• Complete contracts and agreements with your processor: Contracts and agreements outlining terms and conditions, fee structures, and other liabilities should be completed with the payment processor or acquiring bank.

-After fulfilling all the technical and regulatory requirements, the business can set up its merchant account to start accepting payments.
+• Activate your merchant account and verify details: After fulfilling all the technical and regulatory requirements, the business can set up its merchant account to start accepting payments.
 This involves verifying bank details and testing the payment system to ensure it operates correctly.

 Alternatives to Mastercard